CodyYuill/GroupProject1/README.md

 # GroupProject1

-user story -> as a avid music lover I want an app that will allow me to search a song by name and/or artist and receive various information on it
+user story -> as a bored person in qurantine I want to be able to search up my favourite song so that I can entertain myself